veugeni/vnml/README.md

 4. **Easy to use.**

-   - No coding required.
-Just write VNML in a file, (you can use any kind of html editor for source highlighting), build, and share.
+   - No particular coding skills required.
+Just write VNML source in a file, (you can use any kind of html editor for source highlighting), build, and share.
 VNML compiler provides code checking and testing via embedded server.

 5. **CSS Templates.**